garrandall/popular-music-data/tracks/find-a-way-dwele.md

 I wouldn' have let you go
 I swear I would have make this love grow
 I spent a lot of time and a lot of dough
-Trying to match what we had and now I...
+Trying to match what we had and now I

 I was hopin' we could find a way